jrpamid/cheat_sheets/git.md

 * A merge commit preserves history where as a  rebase rewrites it.

 * rebasing can be understood as “moving the base of a branch onto a different position”.
 When bringing in a mster branch changes into a feature branch its better to  rebase than merge.
-* A rebase doenst create  a new commit.
+* A rebase doesnt create  a new commit.
 * A rebase results in a  clean, linear code commit history/logs.
 * Rebasing doesnt work with PUll  request.
 ```